jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
   <p>Even if they want to get out, it's gonna be hard to get the transactions through.
 There’s going to be a frenzy of activity when we turn on the sequencers.
 The congestion will be insane.
-The sharks will take loans just to to drain these pools.
+The sharks are going to use lending protocols to borrow assets and drain these pools.
 They'll be empty in minutes.
-I have half a mind to drain 'em myself, if <i>someone's</i> gonna exploit this anyway, might as well be us.</p>
+I have half a mind to do it myself, if <i>someone's</i> gonna exploit this anyway, might as well be us.</p>
 </div>

 <div class="dialogue left">